ajpinedam/maui-wiki/Migrating-from-Xamarin.Forms-(Preview).md

 - For the global updates like namespaces etc, using [VSCode](https://code.visualstudio.com/Download) is recommended, makes life easy.

 - Migration on Windows using [Visual Studio 2022 Previews](https://visualstudio.microsoft.com/vs/preview/) is the best path at the moment.
 You can easily build the project and find namespaces or alias code or references that need fixing a lot quicker.
 Provided you have all the .NET MAUI workloads installed, you can migrate both your Android and iOS projects on Windows itself and confirm the code compiles.
-After that you can test the app running on the respectively platforms.
+After that you can test the app running on the respective platforms, on your Mac and Windows machine as needed.

 - Migration on Mac, using [Visual Studio 2022 for Mac Preview 8](https://devblogs.microsoft.com/visualstudio/visual-studio-2022-for-mac-preview-8/) or newer Previews.
-After making the intial project file updates, you can open the sln in the IDE, build the project to find errors and fix them easily.
-After that you can test the app running on the respectively platforms.
+After making the initial project file updates, you can open the `sln` in the IDE, build the project to find errors and fix them easily.
+After that you can test the app running on their respective platforms.

 > If you are on Mac only environment and don't want to install Visual Studio for Mac Previews, please follow the [Mac Install Guide Pre-requisites](https://visualstudio.microsoft.com/vs/preview/) to ensure you have all the necessary tooling.
 You can then run the CLI commands for building and running.